 There are master’s level programs that convey some of the knowledge needed to succeed as an actuary.
-For instance, the Online Master of Science in Finance degree program at Northeastern University’s D’Amore-McKim School of Business equips students with information about financial and regulatory bodies, as well as an understanding of market forces and hands-on experience providing data analysis.
+For instance, the Online Master of Science in Finance program at Northeastern University’s D’Amore-McKim School of Business equips students with information about financial and regulatory bodies, as well as an understanding of market forces and hands-on experience providing data analysis.
 Such an education may prove especially relevant if actuaries plan to follow a career path that leads from entry-level roles to positions such as chief financial officer.

 SOA and CAS Certifications